“Faux Fresco” Project 1

 You can see the depth that is starting to appear in the faux fresco after adding a wash over the entire section of the fabric which pushes back the darker values that I added next to the figure and under the arm, I also established the cast shadow under the arm although it still needs to be cooler but this is only the 2nd step and I will come back to this after completing the 2nd step in the other areas.
 Creating the volume within the figure will be the next step which is what I meant by saying treating both areas separately, but yet as one by working back and forth between the two areas.

-Myself I like to work quickly on these first couple of steps and am not going for accuracy on my values just yet, but I am establishing the darks, mid tones, and lights with only two steps and still retaining a “painterly appearance”.
+I like to work quickly on this first couple of steps and am not going for accuracy on my values just yet, but I am establishing the darks, mid-tones, and lights with only two steps and still retaining a “painterly appearance”.

 Remember this is a faux fresco and is not a fine art piece and it is expected to see brush strokes in this fashion because of the little time there is to paint an actual fresco.
 I will build on these values with light and shadow and adjust everything with the 3rd step and once I have all the color values in place for both areas I will bring in the finer details which hopefully will bring the painting to life.

-The reference I am using is only a picture of a statue which has no color and by using it as a “value study” am I able to add color.
+The reference I am using is only a picture of a statue that has no color and by using it as a “value study” am I able to add color.